Randy Stuart: Television

+Stuart appeared on television throughout her film career in the early 1950s.
+Her first major role was co-starring as Louise Baker, the wife of Cold War spy Alan Hale Jr., in the 26-episode filmed adventure series Biff Baker, U.S.A., which aired on CBS in the 1952-53 season (and was recently released on DVD).
+In October 1953, she co-starred with Richard Conte in the Ford Theatre production "Emergency."

-Following her last film role in 1958, Stuart appeared for several years in TV dramas (usually westerns), most of them produced by Warner Bros.
+Following her last film role in 1958, Stuart appeared for several years in TV dramas (usually Westerns), most of them produced by Warner Bros.
 Television for the ABC network.
 In 1959 and 1960, Stuart had a recurring role as Nellie Cashman in 11 episodes of the ABC series The Life and Legend of Wyatt Earp, with Hugh O'Brian in the title role of Marshal Wyatt Earp.
 Nellie was briefly a romantic interest for Earp.